-Exploratory Skills for Success (ExSoc)
+Exploratory Skills for Success 2 (ExSoc2)

 The goal of the skills for success curriculum is to provide the background and framework for students to better understand the skills that support a successful post-secondary plan and preparedness as a citizen.
-This course will include concepts learned in other disciplines of social studies such as responsibilities; cause and effect; choices and their impact; goal-setting, the importance of communication, organizations, relationships, and major influences on post-secondary planning.
-In addition, students will engage in the goal-setting process and learn how to effectively implement strategies to establish and meet targeted action steps in the areas of academic skills, social skills and self-management.
+This course will expand on topics from Exploratory Skills for Success in the following areas: choices and their impact; goal-setting, the importance of communication, organizations, relationships, and major influences on post-secondary planning.